 In 1951, a fire in the State Office Building where the State Library was housed destroyed 20,000 books and damaged 30,000 more.
 It wasn’t until 1988 when the Michigan Library and Historical Center opened that the Library was able to merge its dispersed collection in one place by tripling the size of the Library’s building.

 In 1985, Governor Blanchard, followed by Governor Engler envisioned and inspired d the formation of a private foundation to secure funds to support the Library’s priority programs, services and collections.
 This private foundation was to fill in funding gaps for Library needs where governmental funding was absent.
 This was the creation of the Library of Michigan Foundation which to date has raised over $6,000,000 for the Library of Michigan.

 In the early 1990’s, the Library began initiatives to expand its service with technology and online public access.
 This developed into MeL and MeLCat, a 24/7 electronic library to serve all Michigan residents free of charge with easy access.

 2003 saw the construction and opening of the Martha W. Griffiths Michigan Rare Book Room thanks to generous donations from many Foundation donors to honor the memory and contributions of former Lt.
 Governor Martha Griffiths.

-Randy Riley currently services as State Librarian making Randy the __th in the Library of Michigan’s history.
-Under Randy Riley’s leadership, programs such as Michigan Reads!, Michigan Notable Books and the Michigan eLibrary have grown to serve countless of Michigan residents yearly.
+Randy Riley currently services as State Librarian.
+Under Randy Riley’s leadership, programs such as Ready to Read Michigan, Michigan Notable Books and the Michigan eLibrary have grown to serve countless of Michigan residents yearly.